YuZiHanorz/MIPS-Simulator/README.md

 Remark:
-this version hasn't dealed with stucture hazard
+  this version hasn't predicted the branch